AndreAllegrini/wfRICLPM/README.md

 sibSub = c("a", "b")
 ```

-and outputs a list containing wfRICLPM building blocks, and the full model to be fed to lavaan.
+and outputs a list containing the wfRICLPM building blocks, and the full model to be fed to lavaan.

-Current version assumes monozygotic and dyzogotyc twin paris are supplied.
+Current version assumes monozygotic and dyzogotyc twin pairs are supplied, and that data are in wide format.

-## Run as:
+### Run as:

 ```{r}